-When the Report button Beport is clicked while on the Hit page, an RTF window will open with a formatted report of the selected protein (see Chapter 9.5).
+When the Report button is clicked while on the Hit page, a window will open with a formatted report of the selected protein (see also Chapter 9.5).
 This will show file information, the sequence identified, all the peptides found and the search parameters.